strategineer/personal-website/source/cocktails/gimlet.html.markdown

   - 1 lime wedge, for garnish
 steps:
   - Stir and strain into an ice-filled old-fashioned glass.
 Add the garnish.
-notes:
+---
-  - You can follow the recipe described [here](https://jeffreymorgenthaler.com/lime-cordial/) to make your own lime juice cordial.
+- You can make your own [homemade lime juice cordial with this recipe](https://jeffreymorgenthaler.com/lime-cordial/)
 - Make sure to only zest the green skin of the limes.
 You don't want any of the white stuff in your cordial.
----